samdmarshall/pyconfig/documentation.md

 **Note: When listing values to assign, the `pyconfig` format does NOT support trailing commas on the final list items and may pass linting validation but not generate correctly.**

+### Inheriting Values
+Additionally there is the option to inherit the values of the previous level that set this variable.
+To do this, append the `inherits` keyword to the end of the `setting` line of the build setting assignment.

+Example:

+	setting OTHER_CFLAGS inherits {
+		for * {
+			-Wall
+		}
+	}

+Will generate a line in the xcconfig file that reads:

+	OTHER_CFLAGS = $(inherited) -Wall

 ### Conditional Variables
 In additional to variable substitution, xcconfig files have a built-in way to perform assignment based on a condition determined at build-time.
 The `pyconfig` language supports this through the keyword `if`.